 Since it was initially launched in April 2013, the FFT has been rolled out in phases to most NHS-funded services in England over a two-year period, and now gives all patients, users of services, their carers and loved ones the opportunity to leave feedback on their care and treatment.

 See our section on Implementing FFT Guidance for details of how the FFT works.

 The feedback gathered through the FFT is being used in NHS organisations across the country to stimulate local improvement and empower staff to carry out the sorts of changes that make a real difference to patients and their care.
 You can see examples of this in our FFT case studies.

-While the results will not be statistically comparable against other organisations because of the various data collection methods, FFT will continue to provide a broad measure of patient experience that can be used alongside other data to inform service improvement and patient choice.
+While the results will not be statistically comparable against other organisations because of the various data collection methods, FFT provides a broad measure of patient experience that can be used alongside other data to inform service improvement and patient choice.
 The latest data is published every month.

 Monthly results of the Friends and Family Test

 The Friends and Family Test for staff

 Since April 2014, all NHS trusts providing acute, community, ambulance and mental health services in England have also been required to implement the FFT for staff.
 Guidance to support organisations administering the Staff FFT is published on the Staff Friends and Family Test page.